 Why Use Dry Shampoo?
 Who Is It For?

 Most Americans wash their hair too much.
-Over washing can cause hair damage, scalp irritation and even hair loss.
-However, a health DIY dry shampoo is perfect for people on the go.
+Over washing can cause hair damage, scalp irritation, and even hair loss.
+However, a healthy DIY dry shampoo is perfect for people on the go.
 It is also a great way to keep your hair looking fresh without washing everyday.